Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/Tutorials/10 Developing custom applications.md

 `git clone https://github.com/Zubax/zubax_babel`

 Then follow [instructions from the repository](https://github.com/Zubax/zubax_babel/blob/master/firmware/src/board/board.hpp).
-If everything is fine, you will find file `compound.elf` in directory `/%reponame%/firmware/build/`.
-This is firmware in binary form, which may be loaded to the device with Drone code probe.
-There are two ways of loading firmware to the device:
+If everything is fine, you will find files `*****.application.bin` and `compound.elf` in directory `/%reponame%/firmware/build/`.  `compound.elf` includes application firmware and bootloader.
+Normally you should never avoid using bootloader and all further applications described here include it too. `compound.elf` may be loaded to the device with Drone code probe via SWD interface. `*****.application.bin` is application only in binary form and can be loaded to the device using bootloader.
+More details below

-- Using DroneCode probe(DCP)
-- Using bootloader

-## Loading firmware in windows environment ##
+## Loading firmware ##
 ### Loading with DCP ###
-Go to terminal and start gdb `C:\Users\j3qq4hch>arm-none-eabi-gdb`
+Go to terminal and start gdb
+`>arm-none-eabi-gdb`
 Then connect to DCP load your firmware and run it
 ```
 (gdb) tar ext COM6